 The reductions are important in helping to control China’s national emissions which could lead to an improvement in air quality and considerable health benefits.

 A team of experts from the UK and China analyzed emissions from coal, oil, natural gas, and biomass power plants, with a focus on coal-fired power plants as the major contributors to ambient air pollution.

 The study, published today in Nature Energy, analyzed data from 2014, when China introduced the ambitious Ultra-Low Emissions (ULE) Standards Policy for renovating coal-fired power stations to limit air pollutant emissions, to 2017.

 This means that China looks to be on track to further reduce its emissions if all thermal power plants meet the ULE standards by 2020.
-These standards aim to limit the sulfur dioxide, nitrogen oxide and particulate matter emissions to 35, 50 and 10 milligrams per cubic meter respectively.
+These standards aim to limit sulfur dioxide, nitrogen oxide, and particulate matter emissions to 35, 50, and 10 milligrams per cubic meter respectively.

 “These significant emission reductions demonstrate the technical and economic feasibility of controlling emissions from power plants to reach ultra-low levels, which is an important step towards reducing the number of deaths attributable to air pollution.”

 The study shows that previous methods of estimating Chinese power emissions overestimated numbers by at least 18%, and in some cases up to 92%.
 This is because previous research was carried out using ex-ante studies — estimations made ahead of the introduction of ULE standards — which looked at how the standards might affect emissions based on assumptions of changes in emission concentrations.